-An Okie who lives in Texas, I'm a communicator, a collaborator, and a cultural strategist.
+An Okie who lives in Texas, I'm a communicator and policy student at the LBJ School of Public Affairs.
 I currently manage communications for Forklift Danceworks, a dance company that makes dances with everyday people and workers about civic issues.
 Previously, I worked in communications at Sasaki, an interdisciplinary design firm near Boston and managed PR for the Blanton Museum of Art in Austin, TX.
 Occasionally, I write about design, public space, art, and museums for Texas Architect Magazine, Sightlines Magazine, Art Focus Oklahoma, and others.
 I attended Wesleyan University in Middletown, CT where I majored in English and wrote a thesis about architecture, art museums, and public space that was awarded high honors.
-Now, I'm studying commmunity engagement, art, and policy at the LBJ School for Public Affairs at UT Austin.

 I’m a communicator that works in the arts, urban environment, and civic engagement spheres.

 My work raises visibility for issues, exhibitions, events, and people.
 I bring accessible language to complex and nuanced stories; root campaigns in meaningful long-term narratives; and structure and organize messages to the benefit of audiences and organizations alike.
 I’m most skilled in traditional public relations as well as word of mouth and partner-driven marketing, but I’m also experienced in content marketing, social media, and email marketing.